fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Partly From the narration of Malik ibn Dinar and his daughter who hushed away the dragon that was chasing her father. we can derive that good deeds and sins of people are some physical entities in another dimension.
 Somehow these entities are combined for your punishment or your blessing in the hereafter.

-for example, there is also a hadith that says each dhikr is a real seed of your tree in Jannah.
+For example, there is a hadith that says each dhikr is a real seed of your tree in Jannah.

 Every person is only getting the result of what he has done in this dunya.
-His own punishment is build from his sins which with the design of Allah obtained a certain form in Jahannam.
-Jahannam is designed in a way that collects all your sins and
+His own punishment is build from his sins which with the design of Allah ﷻ obtained a certain form in Jahannam.
+Jahannam is designed in a way that collects all your sins and bestows upon you if Allah ﷻ  does not grant you of His mercy.

-### Reality of Jahannam
+### Reality of Jahannam ﷽

+According to the Quran and ahadith, Jahannam seem to be a living creature that breathes, roars and has a natural desire to punish the transgressors and disbelievers.

 Easy Entrance: “Paradise is surrounded by difficulties and Fire is surrounded by temptations” [Bukhari].

-Eternal: "O Jannatis, now there will be no death; O Jahannamis now there will be no death; On hearing this call , the Jannatis will be delighted and the Jahanamis will become more depressed."
+Eternal: "O Jannatis, now there will be no death; O Jahannamis now there will be no death; On hearing this call, the Jannatis will be delighted and the Jahanamis will become more depressed."
 [Bukhari]

 Depth: "If a rock is dropped into Jahannam, it will remain plummeting for 70 years before touching the pith of Jahannam".
 [Muslim]